nift-sdks/nift-flow-sdk-docs/docs/sdk/android.md

 val config = NiftCardFlowConfig(context, customerInfo, "referralcode1234", "12345")
 val fragment =  NiftCardFlowFragment(config)
 ```
+**Note:** Please keep in mind that referral code and client ID are subject to change and should not be hard coded.

 And creating the screen looks like the following:
 ```kotlin